 Management has carried out an extensive review and considered the impact of COVID-19 in the assumptions used to derive the fair value of Investment Properties.
-With the continued uncertainty and challenges presented by COVID-19, management will continue to monitor further developments and determine what further impact these will have on the portfolio.
+The economy is recovering from the impact of COVID-19 and this recovery has been reflected in the valuation of the portfolio.

-Notes to the Financial Statements (continued) 30 April 2021 (Expressed in Trinidad and Tobago Dollars)
+Notes to the Financial Statements (continued) 30 April 2022 (Expressed in Trinidad and Tobago Dollars)